2025 Connecticut elections

-Elections will be held in the U.S. State of Connecticut throughout 2025 to elect municipal positions, as well as any special elections.
+Elections were held in the U.S. State of Connecticut throughout 2025 to elect municipal positions, as well as special elections for state legislative vacancies.

 State legislative

 Senate District 21

 A special election was held in the U.S. state of Connecticut to elect a new member for District 21 in the Connecticut Senate, representing the town of Shelton, and parts of Seymour, Monroe, and Stratford.
 The election filled a vacancy caused by the resignation of Republican senator Kevin C. Kelly on January 8, 2025 to take up a judicial nomination.
 Longtime Republican state representative from District 113 Jason Perillo was elected senator, necessitating a special election in his state house district.
 The election took place concurrently with a special election in House District 40.

 Background

 Incumbent Republican senator Kevin C. Kelly served in the Connecticut Senate representing the 21st district from 2011 to 2025.
 He served as minority leader from 2021 to 2024.
 In his last election in 2024, he was re-elected unopposed.
 His last contested election was in 2022, when he was re-elected with 57.3 percent of the vote against a Democratic opponent.